 Information Technology (MS) – STEM Designated Degree Program

-Information technology is the study, design, development, implementation, testing and support of applications of computing and communication technologies for, and other organizations to solve the major challenges in today’s business, industry or government work environments.
-The Masters of Science in Information Technology is a new program which was previously a concentration under the Computer Science major.
+Information technology is the study, design, development, implementation, testing and support of applications of computing and communication technologies to solve the major challenges in today’s business, industry or government work environments.
+With rapid development in technology, there is a high demand for IT skills in the industry.
+According to Indeed, the average annual salary of IT Specialists is $87,875 in the greater NYC area.
+With that, The Department of Computer Science of Montclair State University is excited to offer a Master Degree in Information Technology.

 Along with the Information Technology (MS) degree, the department also offers a degree in Information Technology, with a concentration in Applied Information Technology (ONLINE).